Introduction to Deep Declarative Networks (DDNs)¶

 ⚠️ Computing $D_x y(x)$ can be costly and requires the Hessian $D_{yy} f(x,y)$ to be invertible (i.e., strong convexity around the solution).

 Let us implement the formula $D_x y(x) = - [D_{yy} f(x,y)]^{-1} D_{xy} f(x,y)$.
-We switch to torch
+We switch to torch in order to integrate it into a torch module.

 def dzz_huber(z, alpha=1):